Proven marketing systems that generate predictable, high-quality leads at a lower cost

 So if you’re not happy with the way your ads are working, and you’re tired of feeling like you’re being taken advantage of, book a call and let’s talk.

-Most agencies focus on running ads and sending reports.
+Most ad management focuses on running campaigns and sending reports.

-I focus on whether your money is actually turning into real opportunities.
+My focus is on whether your advertising is actually turning into real opportunities.

-I built this approach by running ads for my own contracting business, fixing what didn’t work, and paying attention to the parts that usually get ignored — targeting, waste, follow-up, and fit.
+This approach was built by running ads for my own contracting business and for others, fixing what didn’t work and paying attention to the parts that often get overlooked — targeting, wasted clicks, follow-up, and fit.

-If something isn’t working, it gets addressed.
-It doesn’t get hidden in a report.
+If something isn’t working, it gets addressed — not simply noted in a report.

 Yes.
 The Google AdWords account is yours.